(Click on bold book numbers in red to see larger image.)

 Online bids and credit cards are accepted.

-Mail-in bids are accepted through 4:00 PM on the Thursday before the sale; use the on-line bid form at right.
+Mail-in bids are accepted through 4:00 PM on the Thursday before the sale; use the on-line bid form below.
 Please bid in even dollar amounts.
 No absentee bids under $10 will be accepted.

 For a complete list of procedures, please download the auction Policies and Procedures at right.
 For additional information, call (717) 393-9745 or e-mail.